nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 ## Custom Page Providers

+* VectorSearchPageProvider
+* StringListPageProvider

-### "simple-vector-search" PageProvider
+### VectorSearchPageProvider • "simple-vector-search" PageProvider Contribution

 > [!NOTE]
-> This page provider is a copy of the "simple-vector-search" PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
+> This page provider is a copy of the same PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
 > (we will likely remove this Pageprovider from the aws-bedrock plugin)

 Vector search enables use cases such as semantic search and RAG.
 A [sample configuration template](./nuxeo-custom-page-providers-package/src/main/resources/install/templates/embedding-sample) is provided in this plugin.